AdobeDocs/experience-manager-65.en/help/assets/content-fragments/persisted-queries.md

 * [from the GraphQL IDE](#http-cache-headers-graphiql-ide)
 -->

-* [at the Persisted Query Level](#cache-persisted-query-level); this involves posting the query to AEM using CURL in your command line interface.
+* [at the Persisted Query Level](#cache-persisted-query-level); this involves posting the query to AEM using cURL in your command line interface.

 * [with an OSGi configuration](#cache-osgi-configration)